DikshaGohite/wordpress-website-with-amazon-rds/README.md

    connections</br>
 4. When you’re finished, choose the Save rules button to save your changes</br>
 5. Now its time to SSH into our EC2 instance, to learn more about SSH into your instance follow this guide [https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html]</br>
-6. Now all thats left is to create a databse user, commands to follow are available in resources under database.txt file</br>
+6. Now all thats left is to create a databse user, commands to follow are as follows:
+   -> First, run the following command in your terminal to install a MySQL client to interact with the database.
+     sudo yum install -y mysql
+   -> In the AWS Console, head over to Amazon RDS page and find the hostname, it will available as Endpoint in the Connectivity & security section.
+     export MYSQL_HOST=<your-endpoint>
+   -> Run the following command to connect to your DB
+      mysql --user=<user> --password=<password> wordpress
+   -> create a database user for your WordPress application and give the user permission to access the wordpress database.
+      CREATE USER 'wordpress' IDENTIFIED BY 'wordpress-pass';
+      GRANT ALL PRIVILEGES ON wordpress.* TO wordpress;
+      FLUSH PRIVILEGES;
+      Exit

 Step 4: Configuring Wordpress on EC2
 1. We need a web server to run our Wordpress on Ec2 Instance therefore installing a apache server</br>